Enhancing the Workflow for Care Managers

 About:

 Sarah is a Care Manager using the TrueCare Cloud platform to conduct assessments for members enrolled in programs like Medicare and Medicaid, aiming to understand their healthcare-related and daily living needs.
-However, she frequently faces challenges in knowing what the completed assessment triggered additional assessments and/or needs.
+However, she frequently faces challenges, not knowing if the completed assessment triggered additional assessments and/or needs.

 Challenges: